yehong28/resnet-jax/README.md

 ### Notes
 - `flax.jax_utils.prefetch_to_device()` not necessary for TPU and CPU
 - For debugging, use the flag `--debug=True` to call `with jax.disable_jit():` which disables jax compilation.
 Be careful, this may increase memory consumption
-- bfloat16 datatype not support for numpy (without the Tensorflow extension `RegisterNumpyBfloat16`?).
+- bfloat16 datatype not supported for numpy (without the Tensorflow extension `RegisterNumpyBfloat16`?).
 Directly convert torch tensors to jnp arrays: https://github.com/samuela/torch2jax/blob/bd7bd9c95253c89ffb7a25cc0ff2ccb296f6cfbf/torch2jax/__init__.py#L12

 ### Packages
 - torch, torchvision